 Live/surround templates can be used for a variety of things, e.g. for creating classes, DTO’s or skeletons for unit tests.

-  The body of a live/surround template consists of literal strings and parameters.
+The body of a live/surround template consists of plain text, which will appear as is, and parameters.
 The idea is to combine these to maximize efficiency when invoking the template.

 To create a new live/surround template

 In the Templates Explorer window that appears, click the Live Templates or Surround Templates tab.

 Click New Template .
 The newly created template is opened in the Template Editor.

 - Specify template shortcut in the Shortcut field.
 It is used to quickly invoke the template when creating code from template; it also appears in completion lists.
 In the Description field, type optional description for the template.

 To change the default scope of the template, click the Availability hyperlink.
 In the dialog that appears, use check boxes to define where the new template can be applied.
 You can expand some scopes to specify details (e.g. file masks or language versions):

 - Create the body of the template by typing or pasting the desired code, mixing it with parameters.